Alright. Ready? Let’s write a farming essay.

-Once you have all your research sources collected, you need to read them.
+Once you have all your research sources collected, you need to actually farming read them.

-You want to put as much of the information from your research into your own words as you can.
+Use your own farming words.
 This will help to protect you from accidental plagiarism, and you will get a better understanding of what you’re reading.
-If you just copy and past chunks of the article into a .doc, then by the time you come back to it, you might not remember what you wrote vs. what you copied.
+If you just copy and paste chunks of the article into a .doc, then by the time you come back to it, you might not remember what you wrote vs. what you copied.

 So-and-so (2007) argues that there are 34 different species of leprechaun (p.
 51).

 Next, you can directly quote from the article, making sure to integrate the quotation into your own prose as you go: